Connect Migrant Youth Project

 Nasc’s Connect Project helps young people ages 14-23 years with issues like accessing education, employment, improving their mental health and wellbeing and getting a secure immigration status.
 We support young asylum seekers living in direct provision and young people in Care and Aftercare services.

 This service offers practical advice, advocacy and support for young asylum seekers, refugees and migrants from non-EU countries.
 We provide step-by-step information and support with immigration applications, assistance in accessing education, employment, health services and accommodation, as well as support with integration and dealing with racism and discrimination.
-This is an independent service offering free, impartial advice and support.
+Besides helping young people to understand and navigate immigration issues, we also help them to combat isolation to become more connected with their communities, access and stay in education and improve their mental health and wellbeing.
+We also regularly support these young people to overcome homelessness, destitution or abuse.

 Who is this service available to?